-1. A crime was committed;

-2. Such crime directly resulted in an individual becoming a victim as defined in § 19.2-368.2, on whose behalf a claim is filed; and

-3. Police records show that such crime was promptly reported to the proper authorities.
-In no case may an award be made where the police records show that such report was made more than 120 hours after the occurrence of such crime, unless the Commission, for good cause shown, finds the delay to have been justified.
-The provisions of this subdivision shall not apply to claims of sexual abuse that occurred while the victim was a minor.
+- 1. A crime was committed; - 2.
+Such crime directly resulted in an individual becoming a victim as defined in § 19.2-368.2, on whose behalf a claim is filed; and - 3.
+Police records show that such crime was promptly reported to the proper authorities.
+In no case may an award be made where the police records show that such report was made more than 120 hours after the occurrence of such crime, unless the Commission, for good cause shown, finds the delay to have

-&lt;sup>13 Va.
+17 Va.
 Code Ann. § 19.2-368.2 defines "crime" as "an act committed by any person in the Commonwealth of Virginia which would constitute a crime as defined by the Code of Virginia or at common law."

-&lt;sup>14 Va.
+18 Va.
 Code Ann. § 17.1-805(C) (Adoption of initial discretionary sentencing guideline midpoint) expressly defines "violent felony offenses" to include violations of Virginia's child sex trafficking and CSEC offenses.